LaRoomy/RS232_Websocket_Adapter/RS232WebSocketAdapter/README.md

 - Clone this Repository to your local machine
 - Open the sub-folder *RS232WebSocketAdapter* of the Repository in VSCode.
 Or use the PlatformIO Extension and select *Open Project*.
 Anyway the opened folder must contain the *platformio.ini* file
 - Click on the PlatformIO icon on the left pane to open the project tasks.
-- Make sure to enter the boot mode of the device by switching the boot switch in the right position and then press reset to enter boot mode
+- Make sure to enter the boot mode of the device by switching the boot switch in the *boot mode* position and then press reset to enter boot mode
 - Select *Build Filesystem Image* and when finished select *Upload Filesystem Image*
 - Open the *root.h* file in the editor.